 - Improved operational efficiency: Power BI helps identify bottlenecks and inefficiencies in production processes, allowing managers to optimize workflows and reduce waste.

-- Better quality control: Real-time monitoring of quality metrics enables quick detection and resolution of issues, leading to improved product quality and customer satisfaction.
+- Better quality control: Real-time monitoring of quality metrics enables quick detection and resolution of issues, improving product quality and customer satisfaction.

 - Enhanced supply chain management: Power BI provides visibility into inventory levels, supplier performance, and demand forecasts, helping optimize supply chain operations.